Laurie Nichols (rugby league): Balmain Tigers merger

 In 1999, during the Super League War, the ARL and Super League agreed to merge with 14 teams, in their new competition, the NRL.
 During the war, the 17 teams of the ARL and Super League, had to fight for survival.
 The Balmain Tigers although always loyal to the ARL, the new financial requirements of the competition meant Balmain couldn't afford to go it alone.
 In 1999 talks of Balmain merging, first with the Parramatta Eels, and then with the Western Suburbs Magpies.
 At several public meetings, Laurie cried openly, tears flooding as he spoke passionately against any merge.

 However, after much anxiety and a vote, it was decided that Balmain would merge with Wests, becoming the new "Wests Tigers" for the 2000 competition.

 It is agreed that Laurie spoke to the team at their final training session before their first game the following week.
 Wayne Pearce, who was coach at the time, says that Laurie voiced his acceptance of the team, that he told the boys to keep the heart of the Tigers and that he wished them all the best.
 Benny Elias and close friend Johnny Lewis say that Laurie would never have said such a thing, and that he was always heartbroken about what happened to the team and to the club.

 Media appearances

 Throughout the 1990s and early 2000s, Laurie starred in multiple TV Shows, including Pizza, where he played a shadowboxing and gymnasium-using hero, and the Footy Show, where he made a guest appearance, during a birthday special for Steve Roach.

 Death

-In February 2000, Laurie Nichols died due to an ulcer rupturing in his stomach, he died just two weeks before the Wests Tigers made their debut match.
+In February 2000, Laurie Nichols died due to an ulcer rupturing in his stomach at the age of 81, he died just two weeks before the Wests Tigers made their debut match.
 At his funeral, over 1000 people attended, including Balmain Tigers Coach Wayne Pearce, and former Balmain Tigers Captain Ben Elias.